HardisonCo/.github/international/maldives/mv-health/hms-edu/index.md

 ## Integration Points

-This document outlines how HMS-EDU is integrated with mv_Health systems in Maldives.
+This document outlines how HMS-EDU is integrated with mv-health systems in Maldives.